 It’s important for companies to meet customer expectations to stay competitive, but it’s more important to create a culture of drivers that say “yes” to safe driving.
 One way to promote a safety-first culture is to create the right incentives, properly discipline when violations occur, and add bonus structures that entice drivers to put their CSA score as the highest priority.

 Relying upon the latest technology can help the bottom line, but reducing CSA scores may require a change of company policy.
-For more information about the importance of maintaining a low CSA score in 2019, please consult the FMCSA’s free sources and the Rand McNally blog for continuous updates on the fleet industry.
+For more information about the importance of maintaining a low CSA score, please consult the FMCSA’s free sources and our blog for continuous updates on the fleet industry.

 Reducing a CSA score takes time and effort.
-Rand McNally's full suite of fleet management solutions - from ELDs to driver analytics software - can help.
-To see how Rand McNally's fleet management solutions can help you improve your safety program and CSA score, contact us today.
+Our suite of fleet management solutions - from ELDs to the Rand Platform - can help.
+To see how our fleet management solutions can help you improve your safety program and CSA score, contact us today.